bemoje/bemoje-util/README.md

 ### isWindow

-Determine wheter the argument is a browser's global object, 'window'
+Determine wheter a given value is a browser's global object, 'window'

 #### Parameters